Bwc9876/git-from-scratch/index.typ

 reference a tree within itself \(someone did this by using a weaker hashing algorithm and brute-forcing the hash), Git will segfault (crash).

+This crash isn't an issue normally as Git uses SHA-1 (by default).
-However, because Git uses SHA-1 (by default) which is good enough™, we can be sure that tree objects will never contain cycles.
+Since SHA-1 is good enough™, we can be sure that tree objects will never contain cycles.

+Git also supports SHA-256 hashing for objects, lessening the chances of a cycle/collision.

 == The Git Index - How `git add` works
 <the-git-index---how-git-add-works>

+Git keeps track of what changes you've made while working with an *index*.
+In order to add items to the index (and therefore make Git aware of changes), you need to *stage* them with `git add`.

-When staging changes in Git via `git add`, your files are added to a special file, `.git/index`.
-This file keeps track of staged changes in your working tree and is used to create a tree object when committing.
+Git keeps track of your index with `.git/index`.
+This file is used to create a tree object when committing later.

 This file's format isn't too important, it's effectively just a list of files that have changed, and how they've changed.

-You can manually add files to the index via `git update-index --add`.
-This command acts as a backend to the `git add` and `git rm` commands.
+Eventually, our index will be serialized into a tree object.

 == Another Side Tangent - Content Addressed Storage is Awesome
 <another-side-tangent---content-addressed-storage-is-awesome>

 We address objects based on that object’s contents.
-A tree’s contents contains references to other objects, meaning we address a tree by the contents of all of its leaves by extension.
+A tree object contains references to other objects.
+We address a tree by the contents of all the things it references by extension.

-Nested trees cascade this effect upwards.
+Nesting trees cascades this effect upwards.
 We can uniquely identify the contents of an entire directory #emph[and all sub-directories] based on just one hash.